OpenNMS-Archives/ca-soi-connector/README.md

 </event>
 ```

-As noted above, parameters for the last event associated with the alarm as mapped to fields of the form `mdr_alert_parm_$name` making it possible to use policies to transform these.
+As noted above, parameters for the last event associated with the alarm are mapped to fields of the form `mdr_alert_parm_$name` making it possible to use policies to transform these.
 For example, we can transform the parameter named 'attrib3' to 'userAttribute3' with the following:

 ```xml